How Much Should a Prom Dress Cost: The Ultimate 2026 Budget Guide

 The current national average for a prom dress is between $450 and $550.
 However, this is merely the baseline.

-How to Set a Realistic Budget for Your Prom Dress
+How to Set a Friendly Budget for Your Prom Dress

 Mondressy 2026 New Arrival Prom Dresses